FooTalentGroup/.github/profile/README.md

 ### 🔹 Educational & Collaborative Tools
 Foo Talent Group integrates modern tools to enhance collaborative learning:

-- **GitHub for Education** – Used for project collaboration, version control, and portfolio development.
+- **GitHub** – Used as a core platform for teamwork, version control, and real-world project development in our learning programs.
 - **Figma for Education** – Enables students to design user interfaces collaboratively, reinforcing accessible and practical tech education.

 ---